hbctraining/scRNA-seq_online/activities/day3_polls.md

     1. whether our resolution is appropriate for identifying cell type-specific clusters

-1. Suppose you are analyzing a single-cell RNAseq dataset with two experimental conditions: wildtype and knockout.
-You have finished clustering, and you want to find the markers for a specific cluster.
+1. Suppose that you are analyzing a single-cell RNAseq dataset with two experimental conditions- wildtype and knockout.
+You have finished with the clustering step and you want to find the markers for a specific cluster.
 What is the **best** function to use in Seurat?
-    1. FindAllMarkers
+    1. FindAllMarkers()
-    1. **FindConservedMarkers**
+    1. **FindConservedMarkers()**
-    1. FindMarkers
+    1. FindMarkers()

 2. Which of the following statement about the argument of marker identification is **NOT** correct?
     1. **A logfc.threshold value of 1 indicates that the expression is the same between compared clusters.**
     1. A higher value of min.diff.pct will result in more stringent filtering criteria.
     1. We can use a combination of arguments to adjust filtering stringency.

-3. Which of the following statement about the output of marker identification is **NOT** correct?
+3. Which of the following statement about the output of marker identification is **incorrect**?
     1. We can obtain genes with positive and negative expression changes.
     1. The output p-value for each condition should not be used to interpret significance.
     1. **After identifying marker genes, we normally visualize their expressions in PCA plot.**